ananthk37/ParallelProject/Report.md

 ![image](https://github.com/ananthk37/ParallelProject/assets/100246534/3dcea5d0-8416-473a-83ed-55a79287b8b1)
 ![image](https://github.com/ananthk37/ParallelProject/assets/100246534/813a58a9-e862-4c92-a3ff-cb7a85de479d)
 ![image](https://github.com/ananthk37/ParallelProject/assets/100246534/24167e50-d718-4577-accd-7e8b821f82eb)
+We see in our weak scaling for CUDA in both the communication and computation that there is a shallow linearly increasing relationship in runtime as we increase the number of threads while keeping the number of elements per thread the same.
+This is expected as a correlated increase in the number of processors and elements in the context of parallel merge sorts bigO of nlog(n)/p.
+As n increases and p increases, the log(n) term would make the numerator scale slightly higher.

 #### Weak Scaling MPI
 ![image](https://github.com/ananthk37/ParallelProject/assets/100246534/78e9c097-38aa-4ee4-aa26-01eac837006f)
 ![image](https://github.com/ananthk37/ParallelProject/assets/100246534/6d42a2ad-78c6-41c6-841f-4f6d650911b9)
 ![image](https://github.com/ananthk37/ParallelProject/assets/100246534/eec6eacd-cbd0-4834-a37a-fc4e9fd534d5)
+We see in our weak scaling for MPI that in computation, we have a flatter curve than we did in CUDA, this could be due to the merge sort implementation being higher performing in this implementation.
+We see the same spike in communication costs at 2^7 for the largest input size, again for the fact that we have to communicate large data across nodes.

 #### Communication vs Computation
 ![image](https://github.com/ananthk37/ParallelProject/assets/100246534/35da0017-3120-4631-a76e-6b41e55445e9)
+We see in CUDA that a vast majority of the run time comes from the computation and the rest of the time comes from communication.
+Both quantities seem to hold mostly constant across all thread counts.
+This is expected as the amount of data regardless of thread count that is being sent between the device and host is the same (so there shouldn't be a time difference).
+The computation taking the same amount of time across all thread counts is a fault of the algorithm implementation.
 ![image](https://github.com/ananthk37/ParallelProject/assets/100246534/62f37dac-6b5b-4e99-958d-e61c8ade931f)
+For CUDA we see that as we increase parallelism less and less of the total time is being spent on computation but for communication, it stays relatively the same.
+This makes sense since the computation goes faster.
+There is a step that isn't accounted for here since there is a loop that pushes back on a vector that runs n times which takes more and more time as we increase thread counts.

 ### Selection Sort
 #### Strong Scaling CUDA